NOTICE : LIMITED TRAIL ACCESS IN LOWER LEVEL DUE TO CURRENT HIGH WATER IN FL AQUIFER!

 Today, thanks to the help of a few staff members and Ray's dedication to his artistic dream, the garden continues to grow with the addition of new garden displays, scenic features, and expansion of education programs.
 You may also wander though our surrounding woods and enjoy the Oaks, Cedars, Pines, Pecans, Hickories, and Dogwoods in an adjacent 64 acre nature conservation easement maintained by "Conservation Florida."

 Dr. Raymond T. Webber is now 76 years old.
 He served in the Army for 8 years, was then called up for Desert Shield and Storm in 1990 and 1991 while serving in the reserves.
 Ray completed his M.S. degree upon receiving his Endodontic certification in 1974, and practiced until his retirement in 2014.
 He taught at the University of Florida from 1977 to 1982, and even wrote chapters of dental textbooks.
 He lectured nationally and internationally for 14 years.
-In his personal time, he enjoys traveling and fishing.
+In his personal time, he enjoys traveling and fishing, and of course gardening.